Gloria Jharna Sarker

-Gloria Jharna Sarkar is a Bangladeshi politician and lawyer who is elected as Member of 11th Jatiya Sangsad of Reserved Seats for Women.
+Gloria Jharna Sarkar is a Bangladeshi politician and lawyer who was elected in 2019 to a seat reserved for women in the Bangladesh Parliament.

-She is the first ever Catholic Christian woman to be in the parliament.
+She is the first Catholic woman to be in the parliament.

 Before her, only two Christian men were elected to parliament.
-Promode Mankin, a Catholic, was an MP between 2009 and 2014 as well as Social Affairs minister between 2009 and 2012.
-His son, Jewel Areng, was elected for the first time in 2016 in a by-election and re-elected in 2018 December's general election.
+Promode Mankin, a Catholic, was an MP between 2009 and 2014 as well as social affairs minister between 2009 and 2012.
+His son, Jewel Areng, was elected for the first time in 2016 in a by-election and re-elected in December 2018's general election.

-Political life
+Biography

+Gloria Jharna Sarker was born on 10 January 1979 in Laudubi village of Dacope Upazila, Khulna District, Bangladesh.
+Her father is Shushanta Sarkar, and her mother is Supriya Renu Shikhari.
+She earned a B.A. and an L.L.M.

-She has a long history of student activism in Catholic associations and women's groups such as the Young Women's Christian Association, the Bangladesh Christian Association and the Bangladesh Hindu Buddhist Christian Unity Council.
+She has a long history of student activism in Catholic associations and women's groups such as the Young Women's Christian Association, the Bangladesh Christian Association, and the Bangladesh Hindu Buddhist Christian Unity Council.

-She had been present and was wounded in the 21st August grenade attack on the meeting of Bangladesh Awami League where 24 people got killed and about 300 injured.
+She had been present and was wounded in the 21st August grenade attack on the meeting of the Bangladesh Awami League, where 24 people were killed and about 300 injured.

 I am from a coastal area where people are neglected and struggle to survive.
 I will work for needy children, women and young people.